-Molecular dissociation, which is also called fragmentation, enables more complete sequence and structural information to be obtained from the mass spectra of ionized samples.
-Sequential dissociation may even be employed on particularly large or complex molecules such as proteins and lipids.
+Molecular dissociation, which is also called fragmentation, enables more complete sequence and structural information to be obtained from the mass spectra of analyte ions.
+Tandem mass spectrometry or MS/MS is performed by isolating a precursor ion, imparting internal energy causing fragmentation and measuring the resulting product ions.
+Sequential or multistage dissociation may be applied to particularly large or complex molecules such as proteins and lipids.

-Over the years, various mass spectrometry dissociation techniques have developed.
-Most of these techniques rely on a specific mass analyzer.
+Over the years, various MS dissociation techniques have been developed.
+Most of these techniques are dependent on the configuration of the mass spectrometer.
 Some techniques are coupled with distinct ionization processes.

 Precursor ions are confined within an ion trap and irradiated with UV light, which may take the form of laser pulses.
 Photons are directly absorbed by target molecules depending on their UV absorption profile.
 Once a sufficiently excited state is reached, the barrier for dissociation is overcome and fragmentation is induced.

-UVPD, when conducted in an ion trap, is not limited by inherent low-mass cut-off during the detection of product ions, which is a shortcoming of CID and HCD.
+UVPD, when conducted in an ion trap, is not limited by inherent low-mass cut-off during the detection of product ions, which is a shortcoming of CID.
 For this reason, UVPD is often combined with other molecular dissociations, completing the mass spectral profile.